vaab/gitchangelog/README.rst

 Incremental changelog
 ---------------------

-Also known as partial changelog generation, this feature allows to generate only a subpart of your changelog.
+Also known as partial changelog generation, this feature allows to generate only a subpart of your changelog, and combined with configurable publishing actions, you can insert the result inside an existing changelog.
 Usually this makes sense:

 - When wanting to switch to ``gitchangelog``, or change your
   conventions: